-This will be an advanced course in art metal and metal spinning including work in extreme raising, repousse, chasing, use of sectional chucks and others.
+An advanced course in art metal and metal spinning including work in extreme raising, repousse, chasing, use of sectional chucks and others.

-272. ADVANCED GAS AND ELECTRIC WELDING.
-Three hours credit.
+ADVANCED GAS AND ELECTRIC WELDING.
+Three hours 272. credit.

 Advanced course in oxyacetylene and electric welding which includes flat, horizontal, vertical, and overhead welding, cast iron welding, and the use of low temperature alloy rods.
-Consideration is given to methods of teaching, course content, welding supplies and the equipment suitable for the teaching of welding at the junior and senior high school level.
+Consideration is given to principles of teaching, course content, welding supplies and the equipment suitable for the teaching of welding at the junior and senior high school level.

-273. ADVANCED JEWELRY AND LAPIDARY WORK.
-Three hours
+ADVANCED JEWELRY AND LAPIDARY WORK.
+Three hours 273. credit.